 Once ground, the two pounds of beef that I purchased resulted in seven good-sized hamburger patties.
 Figuring in the cost of homemade buns and simple condiments, we still ended up with seven delicious restaurant-quality hamburgers for around $20.
 Not bad.

 The first step is to cube the beef into 1-2″ chunks.
-Freeze on a parchment-lined baking sheet until firm but not frozen, less than an hour.
+Freeze on a baking sheet until firm but not frozen, less than an hour.

 I think my hands might have started shaking a bit at this point.
 The anticipation was killing me.
 And this is coming from someone who really, really hates dealing with raw meat.
 I set up the grinder attachment and started dropping in cubes of beef.
 The machine immediately became clogged.
 I was making mush.
 Ack!
 My husband, who happened to be walking through the kitchen at just that moment, came to my rescue.
 “Um, I think you forgot the blade.”
 Right.
 I could see how that would be important.

 With the blade installed, the grinder worked like a charm.
 Seriously, I had a dumb grin on my face and had to resist the urge to run out the front door and announce to the world, “I have ground meat!
 From meat!”
 Pretty much like .
 There is just something incredibly satisfying about gaining greater independence by figuring out a new skill.